-On 21 August 2014, Falcon Australia completed its farm-out agreement and joint operating agreement (collectively the "Agreements") with the Farminees, each farming into 35% of Falcon Australia's Exploration Permits in the Beetaloo Sub-basin.

-On 5 May 2017, it was announced that Origin had acquired Sasol's 35% interest in the Beetaloo joint venture ("JV").
-The transaction did not impact Falcon's 2014 farm-out agreement, as Origin assumed 100% of the future costs of the farm-out.
-Sasol departed the JV to focus its capital investment on its African and North American footprint.
+On 21 August 2014, Falcon Australia completed its farm-out agreement and joint operating agreement (collectively the "Agreements") with Origin and a subsidiary of Sasol Limited, each farming into 35% of Falcon Australia's Exploration Permits in the Beetaloo Sub-Basin.
+In May 2017 Origin acquired Sasol's 35% interest in the Beetaloo joint venture ("JV") with Sasol departing to focus its capital investment on its African and North American footprint.

-On 16 August 2018, Falcon announced it had signed an agreement to amend the farm-out Agreement with Origin to deem Stage 1 of the exploration and appraisal drilling programme in the Beetaloo Sub-basin complete and to commence Stage 2, with an A\$15 million increase to the Stage 2 capped expenditure.
+On 16 August 2018, Falcon announced it had signed an agreement to amend the farm-out agreement with Origin to deem Stage 1 of the exploration and appraisal drilling programme in the Beetaloo Sub-basin complete and to commence Stage 2, with an A\$15 million increase to the Stage 2 capped expenditure.